United is The Way We Address Urgent Needs Today For A Better Tomorrow

 We convene clients, providers, and leaders to identify challenges and study evidence-based solutions.
 Findings culminate in the annual ALICE Report, a key tool for educating elected officials and guiding policy.
 Our efforts have brought over 600 community members into direct conversations with legislators.
 Each year, volunteers — including our Women United delegation — travel to Tallahassee to meet with policymakers.

-In 2025, our consensus legislative agenda focused on these areas:
+In 2026, our consensus legislative agenda focuses on these areas:

 For more information about United Way Broward’s public-policy efforts, contact BSuarez@UnitedWayBroward.org